little-scale/littlescale-max-patches/simple_karplus_synth/readme.md

 A naive implementation of Karplus-Strong synthesis.
 Note that this uses tapin and tapout and so the upper pitch range is somewhat limited.
+However, this still illustrates that kind of sound that can be generated using a filtered feedback impulse loop.